The Non-Orientable Topology of Condorcet's Paradox: Introduction

-Moreover, our classification of topological models of preference cycles may be applicable to the study of other examples of preference cycles in Economics, e.g., Money Pumps, Dutch Books and Intransitive Preferences.
-Furthermore, there is an existing wide-ranging interest in the relationship between non-orientability, impossibility phenomena in Social Choice Theory, and logical paradoxes.
-For instance, Candeal and Indurian proved that a special case of Chichilnisky’s Impossibility Theorem is equivalent to the non-retractability of the Möbius Strip to its boundary~\cite{candeal-indurian}.
-Non-orientability has also been informally used to represent logical paradoxes such as the Liar paradox, e.g., by Kauffman~\cite{kauffman-virtual-logic} and Hofstadter's concept of Strange Loops~\cite{geb-review}.
+Moreover, our classification of topological models of preference cycles may be applicable to the study of preference cycles in other domains, e.g., \textit{money pumps} and \textit{Dutch books}.
+Furthermore, there is an existing wide-ranging interest in the relationship between non-orientability and circular statements found in many well-known logical paradoxes.
+For example, the non-orientability of the Möbius strip has been used to informally represent logical paradoxes such as the Liar paradox, e.g., by Kauffman~\cite{kauffman-virtual-logic}, and it appears as an example of Hofstadter's concept of strange loops~\cite{geb-review,geb}.